An explicit algorithm for the Higman Embedding Theorem: Higman's original construction

+However, here we briefly outline the respective fragment from \cite{Higman Subgroups of fP groups}, in order to state that it is \textit{explicit}, and to show what makes it very \textit{uncomfortable} to use.

-Lemma 2.8 in \cite{Higman Subgroups of fP groups} provides a long but \textit{yet explicit} algorithm to construct certain partial recursive functions $f(n,r)$, $a(r)$, $b(r)$, with $r=0,1,2,\ldots$, which one-by-one ``record'' all the sequences $g\in\mathcal X$, and ``mark'' their start- and end points, in the sense that for any such $g$ there is some $r$ for which $g(n)=f(n,r)$ for all $n\in \Z$, while $f(n,r)=0$ for all the remaining coordinates $n<a(r)$ and $n>b(r)$.
-Such functions $f_{\E}(n,r)$, $a_{\E}(r)$, $b_{\E}(r)$ are explicitly built first for the case of the whole set $\mathcal X = \E$, and then for any other generic recursively enumerable subset $\mathcal X \subseteq \E$ there exists a partial recursive function $h(s)$ such that the $r$'th function $f_{\E}(n,r)$ corresponds to a function in $\mathcal X$ if and only if $r=h(s)$ for some $s$.
-Existence of such $h(s)$ is clear, as $\mathcal X$ is recursively enumerable, and it consists of functions with finite supports only.
+Lemma 2.8 in \cite{Higman Subgroups of fP groups} provides a very long but \textit{yet explicit} algorithm to construct certain partial recursive functions $f(n,r)$, $a(r)$, $b(r)$, with $r=0,1,2,\ldots$ These functions one-by-one ``record'' all the sequences $g\in\mathcal X$, and ``mark'' their start- and end points, in the sense that for any such $g$ there is some $r$ for which $g(n)=f(n,r)$ for all $n\in \Z$, while $f(n,r)=0$ for all the remaining coordinates $n<a(r)$ and $n>b(r)$.
+Such functions $f_{\E}(n,r)$, $a_{\E}(r)$, $b_{\E}(r)$ are explicitly built first for the case of the whole set $\mathcal X = \E$ of all sequences with finite supports, and then it is noticed that for any other generic recursively enumerable subset $\mathcal X \subseteq \E$ there exists a partial recursive function $h(s)$ such that the $r$'th function $f_{\E}(n,r)$ corresponds to a function in $\mathcal X$ if and only if $r=h(s)$ for some $s$.
+Theoretical \textit{existence} of such $h(s)$ is clear, as $\mathcal X$ is recursively enumerable, and it consists of functions with finite supports only.

 Then for every multi-variable integer-based function $f(x_1,\ldots,x_n)$ its \textit{graph} is being defined before Lemma 2.2, and $\mathscr F$ is denoted to be the set of all functions whose graphs are in $\mathscr S$.
 Lemmas 2.1\,--\,2.7 show that $\mathscr F$ contains all the partial recursive functions.
-Hence, the graphs of the above functions $f,a,b$ also are in $\mathscr F$, i.e., their graphs can be constructed via the operations \eqref{EQ Higman operations}.
+Hence, the graphs of the above functions $f(n,r)$, $a(r)$, $b(r)$ also are in $\mathscr F$, i.e., their graphs can be constructed via the operations \eqref{EQ Higman operations}.